vrok/gossipcheck/README.md

 # gossipcheck

 Gossipcheck is a tool that runs checks on a cluster using a gossip-like protocol.
 A command can be run in response to a failing check.
+Thanks to the gossip-style communication, it is resilient and easily scalable.

 It is based on the same library that is used in Serf (called memberlist), which implements the SWIM protocol (with some modifications).